Greater honeyguide: Possible guiding of animals

 In addition to that listed by Friedmann (1955:41-47), the only recent record is of a greater honeyguide giving its guiding call to baboons at Wankie Game Reserve, Zimbabwe (C. J. Vernon, pers. comm.).
 However, Vernon did not see a positive response by the baboons to the honeyguide.
 No additional records of honeyguides and ratels have been reported since Friedmann (1955) and the first-hand accounts given in his review in support of this association are all of incomplete guiding sequences.
 No biologist has ever reported this association.

-Dean and MacDonald go on to express doubt that honeyguides guide other animals and suggest that the behavior may have evolved with "early man".
+Honeyguides are thought to guide other animals, a behavior that may have evolved with "early human".
+Later studies estimate that interaction between honeyguides and honey badgers likely occurs, "but is highly localized or extremely difficult to observe, or both".
 It has also been acknowledged that bee colonies are seasonally very common in Africa and ratels probably have no trouble finding them.

 Another argument against guiding of non-human animals is that near cities, where Africans increasingly buy sugar rather than hunting for wild honey, guiding behavior is disappearing.
 Ultimately, it may disappear everywhere.